 Combined Heat & Power and Fuel Cells

 One of the goals of the State of New Jersey is to enhance energy efficiency through on-site power generation with recovery and productive use of waste heat, and to reduce existing and new demands to the electric power grid.
-The Board of Public Utilities seeks to accomplish this goal by providing generous financial incentives for Combined Heat & Power and Fuel Cell (CHP-FC) installations.
+The Board of Public Utilities seeks to accomplish this goal by providing generous financial incentives for Combined Heat & Power (CHP) and Fuel Cell installations.

 Incentives are available through two paths:

-- Commercial & Industrial CHP and Fuel Cells systems fueled by non-renewable sources, such as natural gas.
+- Commercial & Industrial CHP and Fuel Cells systems fueled by non-renewable sources, such as natural gas

 - Renewable Energy Biopower systems for technologies that produce electricity using a renewable supply of organic material (biomass)

 Learn more about the technology and benefits of Combined Heat & Power, with specific examples of application in local governments.
+You may also find this PowerPoint presentation helpful which has recently been shown to customers and trade allies.

 Link: Board Order - Standby Charges for Distributed Generation Customers